wiwild/esptool-ftdi/README.md

 This could be simplified with some changes in ESP-IDF.

 ## Ubuntu 19.04
+If you have unmet dependency :

+    sudo apt install python-libusb1 ppython-ftdi1

 If you can't use without sudo follow those steps :

     sudo usermod -aG tty $USER